Campaign Rules for Statewide Officer Elections

 I. UNION FUNDS AND RESOURCES

-No local, state or national union affiliate or CFT member employer funds and/or resources of any type or any form of support from vendors, politicians, or outside organizations and persons who stand to benefit financially or politically from their relationship with CFT may be used to support the candidacy of any person in a union officer election.
+A. No local, state or national union affiliate or CFT member employer funds and/or resources of any type or any form of support from vendors, politicians or outside organizations and persons who stand to benefit financially or politically from their relationship with CFT may be used to support the candidacy of any person in a union officer election.
 Uses of such funds or resources which do not support one person’s candidacy over another are acceptable if provided to all candidates on an equal basis.

-Such limitations shall include money or anything of value (such as the use of facilities, equipment, email lists or supplies) to promote the candidacy of any individual in a CFT election.
+Such limitations shall include money or anything of value (such as the use of facilities, equipment, e-mail lists or supplies) to promote the candidacy of any individual in a CFT election.
 The restriction on the use of union funds applies to all moneys received by the union by way of dues, assessment, or similar levy.

-- The prohibition against the use of funds applies to direct expenditures, as well as indirect expenditures including:
+B. The prohibition against the use of funds applies to direct expenditures, as well as indirect expenditures including:

-- Campaigning on time paid for by the union, outside organization, or vendor except as clarified by the definition of “working hours” below,
+1. Campaigning on time paid for by the union, outside organization, or vendor except as clarified by the definition of “working hours” below,

-- Use of union/outside organization/vendor supplies such as stamps, paper and envelopes,
+3. Use of union/outside organization/vendor supplies such as stamps, paper and envelopes,

-- Use of union, outside organization, or vendor (as described above) email systems and websites.
-This does not apply to using member work email addresses.
+4. Use of union/outside organization/vendor (as described above) email systems and websites.
+This does not apply to using member work e-mail addresses.

-- Use of union employees to prepare campaign literature while on union time,
+5. Use of union employees to prepare campaign literature while on union time,

-- Use of any union letterhead or logo (AFL-CIO, AFT, CFT or locals),
+6. Use of any union letterhead or logo (AFL-CIO, AFT, CFT or locals),

-- Use of union/outside organization/vendor property or facilities for election forums unless all known candidates are invited to the forums,
+7. Use of union/outside organization/vendor property or facilities for election forums unless all known candidates are invited to the forums,

-- Giving free services or special discounts to a candidate customer such as printing, photocopying, etc.
+8. Giving free services or special discounts to a candidate customer such as printing, photocopying, etc.

-- Candidates shall not take advantage of their positions as leaders of committees or councils to advocate for their candidacies during meetings of the committee or council.
+D. Candidates shall not take advantage of their positions as leaders of committees or councils to advocate for their candidacies during meetings of the committee or council.

-- Current paid officers and union employees shall take vacation time or a leave of absence if they are going to campaign during work hours.
+E. Current paid officers and union employees shall take vacation time or a leave of absence if they are going to campaign during work hours.
 “Working hours” for this purpose includes 8 hours each day from Monday to Friday.

 II.
 DISTRIBUTING CAMPAIGN LITERATURE

 B. Candidates must create their own literature.
 CFT will not review or edit the literature.
 CFT may not regulate or censor the contents of campaign literature, even if the literature includes derogatory remarks about other candidates.

-III.
+IV.
 QUESTIONS OR ALLEGATIONS OF VIOLATIONS

 These rules comply with the Department of Labor and Title IV of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
 LMRDA establishes certain rights for union members and contains provisions to ensure democracy and financial integrity.

-- All allegations must cite the specific rule that has been violated and include the date, times, and location where the alleged violation occurred.
-The email must include the name and phone number of the person making the allegation.
+All allegations must cite the specific rule that has been violated and include the date, times and location where the alleged violation occurred.
+The e-mail must include the name and phone number of the person making the allegation.
 Any written evidence should be attached.

-- Any candidate has the right to appeal an election to the President of the American Federation of Teachers if there has been an alleged violation of these rules.
+C. Any candidate has the right to appeal an election to the President of the American Federation of Teachers if there has been an alleged violation of these rules.